abhijitpal1247/animatediff_exp/README.md

 ---

 Thank you for your interest!
-We hope you enjoy using our animated advertisement GIF generator. 🎉
+I hope you enjoy using the animated advertisement GIF generator. 🎉

 ![Star the Repo](https://img.shields.io/github/stars/abhijitpal1247/animatediff_exp?style=social)